- About OCSW

 Rep. Tammy West is serving in her first term in the Oklahoma House of Representatives, having been elected in November 2016.
 Her strong leadership abilities combined with her exceptional communications skills were major reasons why she was elected Vice Chair of the Majority Caucus earlier this year.
 Rep. West was named Vice Chair of Higher Ed and Career Tech Committee in her first term by Speaker Charles McCall.
 She also holds three other major committee assignments are Public Safety, Health Services and Long-Term Care, and Education Appropriations/Budget.
 Rep. West has also been involved with the Southern Regional Education Board (SREB).
 Rep. West is serving on two interim studies during the summer of 2017: (1) Air National Guard, Career Tech Job Integration and Preparedness; and (2) Education Administrative Overhead Review.
 In addition to interim studies, Rep. West was appointed to three Legislative Task Forces that will began work in August, 2017.
 The policy areas being addressed are Budget Reform, Education Reform/Support, and Agency Consolidation.
 A strong supporter of local control of schools, West was first elected to the Putnam City School Board in 2009 and reelected in 2014, both times unopposed.
 She served as president of the Putnam City Board of Education in 2013.
 Rep. West has lived for 36 years in the state house district she now represents.
 A graduate of Central State University (now UCO) with a degree in business management, she has owned and operated a successful small business, Wellness Plus, for more than 20 years.
 Her family’s roots are in the oil business.
 Tammy’s grandfather and father both worked in the oil industry, and her husband Jon has a petroleum engineering degree from University of Tulsa.
 He is sales manager for Burleson Pump Company where he has worked for the past 20 years.
 Tammy and Jon are active members of Council Road Baptist Church and have three grown children.

-Dr. Nyla Ali Khan is a faculty member at the University of Oklahoma and former professor at the University of Nebraska-Kearney.
+Dr. Nyla Ali Khan is a faculty member at Rose State College.
+She is a visiting professor at the University of Oklahoma and former Associate professor at the University of Nebraska-Kearney.
 She earned her Masters in Postcolonial Literature and Theory at the University of Oklahoma, Norman, and obtained her Ph.D. at the same institution.
 She is the author of several books, including The Fiction of Nationality in an Era of Transnationalism and Islam, Women, and Violence in Kashmir: Between Indian and Pakistan, and several articles that focus heavily on the political issues and strife of her homeland, Jammu and Kashmir.
 Her latest book, The Life of a Kashmiri Woman: Dialectic of Resistance and Accommodation examines the life of her mother, Akbar Jehan "paint[ing] a loving and personal picture of a powerful woman whose role and actions gave Kashmir a model for women's political action in the critical period before and after the partition of India in 1947."
 She is an Oklahoma Humanities Scholar presenting public talks statewide, including women’s correctional facilities, where she focuses on education and women’s empowerment.
 Dr. Khan is a member of the Harvard-based Scholars Strategy Network.
 She has served on the board of Generation Citizen, a nonprofit organization seeking to empower the younger generation through civics education.
 She is an active member of the multicultural, multinational and multireligious Women’s Interfaith Alliance.
 In May 2015, Khan was the first Kashmiri woman to be nominated and accepted as a member of the Advisory Council for the Oklahoma Commission on the Status of Women.
 In March 2019, Khan was appointed as a Commissioner for the Oklahoma Commission on the Status of Woman by the Senator Pro Tempore of the Oklahoma Senate.
 She was recognized at the OK State Capitol for her human rights work in 2018 and honored by the Oklahoma League of Women Voters as one of the 100 Trailblazers for 2018.